 Although many of us here who occassionally follow fashion might not have heard of Tavi Gevinson, Susie Bubble, Bryanboy and Scott Schuman, they are familiar names to avid followers of fashion.
 These are bloggers who have influenced the fashion world in a big way.

 Until a few years ago, fashion was written about only in elite magazines by a few writers who would not restrain anyone from entering into their work space.
 But with the increasing momentum with which social media networks, all barriers & conceived notions are changing.
-Bloggers have been making their presence felt, as more people want to hear about fashion from people who use it to everyday life of ordinary people.
+Bloggers have been making their presence felt by not only sharing their fashion insights but also leveraging social media to reach a wider audience.
+These days they can even schedule Facebook posts to make sure that their content is seen by their followers at the most optimal times.
+This actually makes their fashion blogs more accessible to ordinary people.

 Though not within bounds of ordinary people – the protected fashion landscape has changed much, with the advent of digital media.
 In addition to blogs, online video platforms, digital photography and social networks have made a great change in the relationship between consumers and fashion brands.
 Democracy has come in and anyone with taste and opinion like me can be a critic.